Salvation Army: Thrift stores and charity shops

 The Salvation Army's fundraising shops in the United Kingdom participated in the UK government's Work Programme, a workfare programme in which benefit claimants had to work for no compensation for 20 to 40 hours per week over periods as long as six months.

 When people buy items at Salvation Army thrift stores, part of the proceeds go toward The Salvation Army's emergency relief efforts and programs.
 Textile items not sold are recycled and turned into other items such as carpet underlay.
-The Salvation Army also helps their employees by hiring felons, depending on the circumstances, because they believe in giving people second chances.
+The Salvation Army sometimes hires felons, depending on the circumstances.

 Adult Rehabilitation Centres

 Some Salvation Army locations are associated with an Adult Rehabilitation Centre (ARC) in which men and women make a six-month rehabilitation commitment to live and work at the ARC residence.
 They are unpaid, but provided with room and board.
 Many ARCs are male-only.
 The program is primarily to combat addiction.
-Residents work at the warehouse, store, or residence.
+Residents work at a warehouse, store, or residence.
 This is referred to as "work therapy".
-They attend classes, twelve-step programs, and chapel services as a part of their rehabilitation.
+They attend classes, twelve-step programs, and chapel services as a part of the program.
 The Army advertises these programs on their collection trucks with the slogan "Doing the Most Good".
-An ARC is typically associated with a main store and warehouse.
+An ARC is typically associated with a main store and a warehouse.
 Donations are consolidated from other stores and donation sites, sorted and priced, and then distributed back out to the branch stores.
-Low-quality donated items are sold at the warehouse dock in a "dock sale".
+Low-quality donated items are sometimes sold at the warehouse dock in a "dock sale".